one-data-model/language/sdf.md

 ```
 Creates a new definition "temperatureProperty" that contains all of the qualities defined in the definition at /odmData/temperatureData.

-If a JSON Pointer is used without the "$ref" tag, it simply points to an SDF element.
+If a JSON Pointer is used without the "$ref" tag, it points to an SDF element.
 See the sections on "odmRequired" for an example.

 ### Namespace Prefix